Riyadh to AlUla Road Trip

 Final Stop: AlUla

-Get to know why AlUla is known as the world’s largest living museum by touring its major heritage landmarks: Start with the more than 100 ornate Nabataean tombs of Hegra, Saudi Arabia’s first UNESCO World Heritage Site.
+Get to know why AlUla is known as the world’s largest living museum by touring its major heritage landmarks.
+Start with the more than 100 ornate Nabataean tombs of Hegra, Saudi Arabia’s first UNESCO World Heritage Site.
 Embark on a tour to learn about the historic hub at Hijaz Railway, the northern gateway entrance to Hegra, and explore the 18th century Hegra Fort’s double water tower and renovated reservoir.
 Next, go further back in time at Dadan, an ancient crossroads of trade for millennia to see well-preserved tombs cut from soaring red-rock cliff faces.
 Another awe-inspiring stop is Jabal Ikmah, known as the open library, where records in the form of rock art are etched into canyon walls.
 Lastly, make your way to the labyrinth of AlUla Old Town, where hundreds of mud-brick houses, shops, squares and a mosque paint a picture of a thriving city that welcomed travellers and pilgrims throughout history.

 Take a hike on AlUla trails, where a guide will detail flora, fauna and geology.
-The Adventure and Oasis trails are excellent places to explore.
-For a thrilling time in the desert, take a one-hour dune buggy ride over the sand, or try bike park trails.
+Adventure and Oasis trails are excellent places to explore.
+For a thrilling time in the desert, take a one hour dune buggy ride over the sand, or try bike park trails.
 Visit Sharaan Nature Reserve, a haven that protects the ostriches, Nubian ibex, Idmi gazelles and other animals who have called this region home since time immemorial.
 One of AlUla’s most iconic landmarks is Jabal AlFil (or Elephant Rock) , which overlooks desert sands and dwarfs other rocky outcrops.
-When night falls, the area’s incredibly dark skies are perfect for stargazing from city lights and noise; when available, reserve your place on a tour with an expert guide.
+When night falls, the area’s incredibly dark skies are perfect for stargazing far from city lights and noise; when available, reserve your place on a tour with an expert guide.

 Uncover the bounty of the AlUla oasis on a farm tour, at gift shops throughout the valley and in the souk of AlUla.
 The gem of the oasis are the dates that come from the emerald-coloured palm trees found throughout the valley.
-More than 200,000 citrus trees produce sweet lemons, kumquats, red grapefruit and torounge (a lemon hybrid first cultivated by the Nabateans).
+More than 200,000 citrus trees produce sweet lemons, kumquats, red grapefruit and torounge (a lemon hybrid first cultivated by the Nabataeans).
 The botanical oil extracted from the Moringa Peregrina trees’ seeds is added to fragrances and cosmetics — you’ll find it in soaps, candles and other luxury products.
-You’ll enjoy local flavors at the AlMakher café or Barzon restaurant in Old Town, then take the short journey east to your accommodation.
+You’ll enjoy local flavours at the AlMakher café or Barzon restaurant in Old Town, then take the short journey east to your accommodation.
 Luxurious surroundings await at either the Shaden or Sahary AlUla resorts near Old Town.
 The nearby Shaden RV Park offers delightful lodging in comfortable Airstreams.
 Just north of Old Town, the Habitas AlUla and Ashar Valley resorts and Ashar RV Park are excellent choices as well.